Skip to main content

 Technology

-• Still recovering from 2022–23 layoffs
+• Still recovering from the layoffs of 2022–2023

-• Growth in AI and machine learning
+• High demand in AI and machine learning

 Healthcare

-• High demand for licensed professionals
+• Strong demand for licensed professionals

 Green Energy